 Elizabeth STEVENSON: Died 3 August 1938 at Coburg.
 Elizabeth was born at Merino Downs around 1863, the daughter of Joseph and Mary Stevenson.
 Joseph was working for the Hentys at Munthum station at the time of her birth, but the family later moved to Portland.
 Elizabeth married William James Dunne of Ararat and they spent some time in Portland before moving to Ballarat.

 John NIDDRIE: Died August 1939 at Hamilton.
 John Niddrie was born at Cherrymount near Glenthompson around 1865.
-John and his four brothers spent much time in the bush as children and as a result all became accomplished bushmen.
+John and his four brothers spent much time in the bush as children and as a result, all became accomplished bushmen.
 They also were able to climb tall trees, a skill they learnt from local aboriginals.
 John married Florence James of Hamilton.
+They were buried at the Hamilton (Old) Cemetery (below).

 Henry Dyer RUNDELL: Died August 1941 at Hamilton.
 Henry Rundell was a long time resident of Condah, the son of John and Mathilda Rundell.
 John was from Cornwall and Mathilda from Somerset.
 Henry married Annie Dawkins and they celebrated their Golden Wedding anniversary only months before Henry’s death.
 Henry was a dairy farmer at his property Swamp View near Condah and he was a parishioner of the Church of England.